 Everyone must practice physical distancing.
 This means keeping at least 6 feet from other people at all times.
 Maintaining adequate space is one of the best tools available to avoid exposure to COVID-19 and slow its spread.
 At least 3 feet of physical distance must be maintained in classrooms between students and 6 feet between students and adults or adults to adults, with adherence to face covering requirements.
 Appropriate physical distancing can sometimes be difficult to maintain, such as when walking in a busy hallway or in large crowds, making required face coverings even more vital.

 Staff who work in a space together, such as an office or classroom, must ensure they maintain physical distance of at least 6 feet at all times, and must wear a face covering when in space with other individuals.
 Staff may not create their own bubble where these measures are breached.
 Individuals must eat and drink in designated spaces and maintain more than six feet of distance from other persons.
 The space must be well-ventilated — eating outdoors is best if weather permits.

 Wearing a face covering prevents a person from spreading respiratory droplets while talking, singing, breathing, or coughing.
 They are meant to protect both the wearer and other people in case the wearer is unknowingly infected (many people who have COVID-19 do not have symptoms).
 Face coverings are one of the best tools we have to slow the spread of COVID-19.

-Cloth face coverings protect our community from the spread of COVID-19:
+Face coverings protect our community from the spread of COVID-19

-All SCUSD staff, students in 3rd-12th grades, parents/guardians and visitors are required to wear a cloth face covering unless it is not recommended by a physician or is inappropriate for the developmental level of the individual.
-Students in TK-2nd grade are strongly encouraged to wear face coverings.
-A list of exceptions can be found below.
+- All SCUSD staff, students in all grades, parents/guardians and visitors are required to wear a face covering unless they are exempted by a physician or it is inappropriate for the age or developmental level of the individual.
+Fully vaccinated individuals must continue to wear a face covering during school and work.

-- Face coverings should be worn at all times including:
+- Face coverings must be worn at all times including while:

-- While entering or exiting school grounds or district spaces
+- Entering or exiting school grounds or district spaces

 - On school grounds with few exceptions